YorkDevelopers/venimus/README.md

 * The name is required, must be unique and no more than 100 characters.
 (NEEDS TEST)

 * The description is required,  and should be in markdown format

+* The group must exist  (NEEDS TEST)

+* The user must be a member of the sysadmin administrators role.
+(NEEDS TEST)

 ---